HaoneNakano/HaoneNakano/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Cyber Security
+- 🔭 I am currently working as a security analyst at @convisoappsec.
 - 🌱 I’m currently learning Python
 - 📫 How to reach me: haonenakano@hotmail.com